MiguelCastillo/bit-bundler/docs/Techsummary.md

 `bit-bundler` then creates a `context`, which has the dependency graph created by `bit-loader`.
 This `context` is passed to the [bundler](https://github.com/MiguelCastillo/bit-bundler-browserpack) in order to conver the dependecy graph into an actual bundle.

-What you write to disk is generally `context.bundle.result`.
+What you write to disk is generally `context.bundle.content`.
 You also write to disk `context.shards`, if you are using bundler plugins such as [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) that can split up `context.bundle`.